OfficeDev/microsoft-teams-sample-complete-csharp/README.md

  * Bots and Microsoft Azure – When you edit the properties of an existing bot in the list of your bots in Bot Framework such as its messaging endpoint, which is common when first developing a bot, especially if you use ngrok, you will see the "Migration status" column and a blue "Migrate" button that will take you into the Microsoft Azure portal.
 Don't click on the "Migrate" button unless that's what you want to do; instead, click on the name of the bot and you can edit its properties.

-    * If you register your bot using Microsoft Azure, it does not need to be hosted on Microsoft Azure.
+    * If you do register a bot using the Microsoft Azure portal, it does not need to be hosted on Microsoft Azure.

-    * If you do register a bot using Microsoft Azure portal, you must have a Microsoft Azure account.
+    * If you do register a bot using the Microsoft Azure portal, you must have a Microsoft Azure account.
 You can create one for free.
 To verify your identity when you create one, you must provide a credit card, but it won't be charged; it's always free to create and use bots with Microsoft Teams.

 3. You project needs to run with a configuration that matches your registered bot's configuration.
 To do this, you will need to update the web.config file: